THE GOODWEAVE INTERNATIONAL GENERIC STANDARD

 - Principle A3: Conditions of work are documented and verifiable

-In addition to the Certification Principles, the Standard includes four Progress Principles which are designed to address a broader set of labor rights and environmental issues, but are not currently required for certification.
+In addition to the Certification Principles, the Standard includes five Progress Principles which are designed to address a broader set of labor rights and environmental issues, but are not currently required for certification.

 - Principle B1: No discrimination is practiced